GeoMop/MLMC/docs/source/examples_samples_scheduling.rst

                                            moments_fn=moments_fn)

-Firstly, the variance of moments and average execution time per sample at each level are estimated from already finished samples.
+At first, the variance of moments and average execution time per sample at each level are estimated from already finished samples.

 .. testcode::

     variances, n_ops = estimate_obj.estimate_diff_vars_regression(sampler.n_finished_samples)

-Then, an initial estimate of number of MLMC samples that should meet prescribed target variance is conducted.
+Then, an initial estimate of the number of MLMC samples that should meet prescribed target variance is conducted.

 .. testcode::